If you’re serious about getting your content seen on Instagram, hashtags for Instagram Reels are still one of the most effective tools you can use.

 Add relevant hashtags, and Instagram can push your video to users who’ve interacted with or followed similar topics.
 For brands and creators, this is what makes hashtags such a powerful growth tool: they connect your content to people who are actively interested in that niche.

-Used correctly, hashtags can help your Reels surface in front of the right audience at the right time, turning casual scrollers into followers, and followers into customers.
+Used correctly, hashtags can help your Reels surface in front of the right audience at the right time, turning casual scrollers into followers and followers into customers.

-So what does this mean for your Instagram Reels hashtag strategy?
+What does this mean for your Instagram Reels hashtag strategy?

 Getting the most out of hashtags primarily comes down to strategy.